-Governments will want to collect higher taxes from all successful Canadians.
-Income tax rates may rise further - already 54 per cent in Ontario - and capital gains taxes may increase from the current 50 per cent to 75 per cent.
+Governments will want to collect higher taxes from all suc-

+cessful Canadians.
+Income tax rates are expected to rise further - already 54 per cent in Ontario and capital gains taxes may increase from the current 50 per cent to 75 per cent.
 A new wealth tax is anticipated.